 What: Every data processing needs a legal basis (Art.
 6 GDPR): consent, contract, legal obligation, vital interests, public interest, or legitimate interest.

-3. Assess Need for Data Protection Impact Assessment (DPIA)
+3. Assess the Need for a Data Protection Impact Assessment (DPIA)

 What: A DPIA (Art.
-35 GDPR) is mandatory when processing poses high risk: systematic monitoring, automated decisions, or large-scale processing of special categories.
+35 GDPR) is mandatory for high-risk processing – e.g. systematic monitoring, automated decisions, or large-scale processing of special categories of data.

 4. Conclude Data Processing Agreements (DPA)